noeliacarrion/tweeffinity-final-project-ironhack/README.md

 - An image with all the tweets from user1 grouped by the the type of content.
 - An image with the comparison between both users.

+### - jupyter notebook

+It contains the different tests that have been done to test the best machine learning model of clustering.